exercism/go/exercises/practice/ocr-numbers/.docs/instructions.append.md

 ## Implementation Notes

-Define a function recognizeDigit as README Step 1 except make it recognize all ten digits 0 to 9.
-Pick what you like for parameters and return values but make it useful as a subroutine for README step 2.
+Define a function recognizeDigit as described in Step 1 of instructions except make it recognize all ten digits 0 to 9.
+Pick what you like for parameters and return values but make it useful as a subroutine for step 2.

-For README Step 2 define,
+For Step 2 define,

    func Recognize(string) []string